 The Color Line is not exactly easy listening, but important to remember in today’s society.
 The episodes are all under 20 minutes so they can be heard in one sitting.

 The Fall Line

-As a part of the Exactly Right network, The Fall Line tackles different stories from around the Fall Line, which is named for an area in Georgia and Alabama.
+An independent investigational podcast, The Fall Line tackles different stories from around the Fall Line, which is named for an area in Georgia and Alabama.

 In its four seasons, it talks about the stolen children from Atlanta‘s Grady Hospital, missing people from the LGBTQ community, and other untold stories.
 The hour-long stories are thematic more than episodic.

 From the creators of Up and Vanished, Atlanta Monster discusses the Atlanta Child Murders that plagued the city’s African American community during the 1980s.